 Brain injuries range from mild to severe:

-- A moderate brain injury is usually the result of some sort of force, such as a car accident or violent shaking.
+- A moderate brain injury is usually the result of some force, such as a car accident or violent shaking.
 While some people recover fully from these injuries, others can have debilitating, devastating long-term consequences.

 - Severe brain injuries often mean there is no return to the person’s status before the accident or incident.
 These are usually the result of a dramatic incident such as a severe concussion or crush injury causing an open head wound, though closed brain injuries can also be severe.
-This type of injury can cause both short- or long-term consequences and can increase the risk of diseases like Parkinson’s and Alzheimer’s.
+This type of injury can cause short- or long-term consequences and increase the risk of diseases like Parkinson’s and Alzheimer’s.

-Compensation for a Brain Injury
+Compensation for an Ohio Brain Injury

 - Medical expenses.
 This includes reimbursement for any tests, medical treatment, physical and mental therapy, short and long-term care, and any other rehabilitation costs related to the injury.
 These costs can become very high due to the long-term treatment needs of many brain injury patients.

 - Lost wages.
-This covers time away from work due to the accident or incident that caused your brain injury, as well as the time you have to miss from work to seek treatment, including hospitalization, doctor appointments, tests and rehabilitation visits.
+This covers time away from work due to the accident or incident that caused your brain injury, as well as the time you have to miss from work to seek treatment, including hospitalization, doctor appointments, tests, and rehabilitation visits.

 - Loss in potential earnings.
-If your brain injury has left you unable to work, or unable to perform at a job to the capacity you could before the incident, you might be able to be compensated for the loss of expected earnings you were counting on as the injured party continued through life.
+If your brain injury has left you unable to work or unable to perform at a job to the capacity you could before the incident, you might be able to be compensated for the loss of expected earnings you were counting on as the injured party continued through life.
 We have years of experience in valuing this type of loss and calculating future earning potential.

 - Pain and suffering.
-In this category, we use our experience in working these types of personal injury cases to arrive at a figure that is intended to compensate for your physical pain your inability to lead a normal life after the incident due to factors like cognitive impairment, personality changes or loss of certain abilities or functions.
+In this category, we use our experience in working these types of personal injury cases to arrive at a figure that is intended to compensate for your physical pain as well as your inability to lead a normal life after the incident due to factors like cognitive impairment, personality changes or loss of certain abilities or functions.

-Why Hire a Brain Injury Law Firm?
+Why Hire an Ohio Brain Injury Law Firm?

 When you are reeling from the emotional and physical toll a brain injury takes on a family, it can be difficult to focus on healing and trying to move forward.
 Medical bills, calls and communications from insurance companies, and taking care of your loved one and the family can be all-consuming and overwhelming.

 In some instances, those involved in causing a brain injury might try to encourage you to move past it, or they might try to pretend it never happened.
-Our experienced team of traumatic brain injury attorneys understands how to ensure the victim is properly evaluated, treated and cared for no matter what level of brain injury they have.
+Our experienced team of Ohio traumatic brain injury attorneys understands how to ensure the victim is properly evaluated, treated, and cared for no matter what level of brain injury they have.
 If someone else is at fault for the injury you or your loved one sustained, we will pursue justice with an unwavering commitment to results.

 We want to alleviate your stress, not add to it.
 That is why when we take on a brain injury case, we work on a contingency basis.
 This means we don’t get paid unless and until you do, as we are paid from a percentage of any funds recovered for our clients.